-ARCH 412 | CONSTRUCTION MANAGEMENT AND BUILDING ECONOMICS (3-0-3)
+ARCH 412 | CONSTRUCTION MANAGEMENT AND BUILDING ECONOMICS (3-0-3) Prerequisite: ARCH 211 | F, and upon demand

 ARCH 412 introduces students to the basic principles and techniques of management and Building Economics.
 Students are introduced to the principles and practices of estimating project cost, scheduling methods, and controlling techniques, as well as time value of money, financial feasibility and cash flow analyses.